 HSS Testing (Client Simulation)

 The S6m/S6n application simulates a MTC-IWF/MTC-AAA S6m/S6n interface to your HSS to determine the functionality, processing capacity and performance of the HSS.
-Execute timed chains of test events with a run-time command or during an automated test using our SmartEvents feature to trigger MTC-IWF/MTC-AAA-initiated procedures.
+Execute timed chains of test events with a run-time command or during an automated test to trigger procedures initiated by the MTC-IWF/MTC-AAA procedures.